Nasal flu vaccine for children

 Influenza (flu) is a very infectious illness caused by the flu virus.
 Flu spreads easily and infects both children and adults.

-Children are more likely than adults to get severe complications of flu.
+Children are twice as likely to get the flu than adults.
+Children are also more likely than adults to get severe complications of flu.

 Children who are sick with flu miss days in crèche, childcare and school.
 They also miss out on their usual activities such as hobbies and sports.